rpp2205-fec-network/FEC/README.md

 #### Product Overview
 This section displays the product information, including its description and price, as well as an image gallery showing off the product's various images.
 It allows the user to scroll through a thumbnail carasoul and select an image to focus on.
 This section also displays a list of styles to choose from for the product, allowing users to click on a particular style and have the rest of the section updated with that particular style's images and details.
 Finally, it allows users to select the size and amount of the current product style that they would like to purchase.
 #### Related Products
+This section shows related items based off of the current item and allows the user to click an image and go to a new url with updated components showing that current item.
+On the top right of the related products there is a button that when clicked it will show the current product compared to the item clicked.
+There is also a current outfit list that persists through a page refresh.
+You can add and remove to this list.

 #### Questions & Answers